An annual programme of events and activities to rediscover the legacy of John Ruskin in Sheffield, produced by the Guild of St George.

 Welcome to Ruskin in Sheffield, an annual programme of events and activities to rediscover the legacy of John Ruskin in Sheffield.

 John Ruskin was a renowned thinker, writer, artist and social reformer.
-He founded the Guild of St George to help make the world a better place to live in.
+He founded the Guild of St George in 1871 to help make the world a better place to live in.

 Ruskin in Sheffield Steering Group